overte-org/overte-website-sphinx/source/privacy_policy.rst

 Online Privacy Policy Only
 --------------------------

-Our Privacy Policy applies only to our online activities and is valid for visitors to our website with regards to the information that they shared and/or collect in overte.org.
+Our Privacy Policy applies only to our online activities and is valid for visitors to our website with regard to the information that they shared and/or collect in overte.org.
 This policy is not applicable to any information collected offline or via channels other than this website.

 -------
 Consent